-Petsmart’s recently announced acquisition of online pet retailer Chewy’s raised a lot of eyebrows.
-The under-the-radar retailer generated $900 million revenue last year, and is on pace to make $1.5 billion this year.
+Petsmart recently announced an acquisition of online pet retailer Chewy’s, raising a lot of eyebrows.
+The under-the-radar retailer generated $900 million revenue last year and is on pace to make $1.5 billion this year.

 Here are four things all e-tailers, large or small, can learn from this acquisition:

-1. An Obsessive Focus Customer Service Drives Loyalty
+1. An Obsessive Focus on Customer Service by E-Tailers Drives Loyalty

 2. Subscription Commerce is Powerful